n1cholasong/n1cholasong.github.io/ChessPlanet/README.txt

 FEATURES:
 ♙ Google Font API - Montserrat Medium 500
 ♙ Login/Singup using JSON and local storage
-♙ Bootstrap grid css (layout) - used in Basic and Opening page ♙ Bootstrap flag css (flag emojis) - used in GMs page ♙ Animation using keyframes
+♙ Bootstrap grid CSS (layout) - used in Basic and Opening page ♙ Bootstrap flag CSS (flag emojis) - used in GMs page ♙ Animation using keyframes and CSS transitions